-Headed to Munich in October?
+Going to Munich soon?
 Then you can’t miss out on Oktoberfest!
-Before heading to the world’s largest beer festival and fun fair, check out our readers’ tips on what to pack for Oktoberfest!
+Before heading to the world’s largest beer festival and funfair, check out our readers’ tips on what to wear to Oktoberfest!

 How to Dress for Oktoberfest